jymmyboi/SipTemp/README.md

 ## Contributing

-We welcome contributions to the TempSip app!
+We welcome contributions to the SipTemp app!
 If you have a feature request, bug report, or drink request, please open an issue!

 ## License